ucl-cssb/cneta/README.md

 The segment-level CNAs are very likely to overlap, so max_site_change are often larger than 1.
 Suppose there is no WGD and chromosome gain/loss, if the maximum copy number in the sample is 5, then max_site_change should be 3 (5 - 2).
 You need to adjust the values of max_site_change according to the input data.
+This can be done via the provided script with the following command:
+`Rscript ana/check_site_pattern.R -c sim1-cn.txt -t sim1-patterns.txt`

 You may check the copy number counts in the input data using similar command as below:
 `less sim-data-1-cn.txt.gz | cut -f4 | sort | uniq -c`.